1959 San Diego F3H crash

-The 1959 San Diego F3H crash was the crash of a United States Navy McDonnell F3H-2N Demon in San Diego, California, on 4 December 1959.
-The pilot, Ensign Albert Joseph Hickman from VF-121, chose not to eject from the stricken aircraft, piloting it away from populated areas of Clairemont, including an elementary school, saving "as many as 700 people" according to one estimate on the ground.
-He even opened his window, and shouted on the kids that were playing on the playground to go away.
+The 1959 San Diego F3H crash was the crash of a McDonnell F3H-2N Demon operated by the United States Navy in San Diego, California, United States, on 4 December 1959.
+The pilot, Ensign Albert Joseph Hickman from VF-121, chose not to eject from the stricken aircraft, piloting it away from populated areas of Clairemont, including an elementary school, saving "as many as 700 people" on the ground, according to one estimate.
 The aircraft crashed into a canyon, with the pilot being the sole fatality.
 Hickman has been memorialized in the naming of an elementary school and a sports complex in San Diego.
 Several decades later, a similar crash occurred in University City, a neighborhood north of Clairemont.

 Background

 Pilot

 Albert Joseph Hickman was born in Sioux City, Iowa, on April 4, 1938.
 Later he graduated from Central High School in 1956, enlisting in the Navy before graduating.
 Hickman was a naval aviator, being assigned to VF-121, a training squadron at Naval Air Station Miramar.